saltstack/salt/doc/topics/troubleshooting/master.rst

     wish to increase them if your Salt master is doing more than just running Salt.

+After making these changes, ``ulimit -n`` will still show a value of 1024.
+You must re-establish your session as the specified user or the output will remain the same.

 Salt Master Stops Responding
 ============================